Desktop Google Reader – An Awesome RSS Reader Which Syncs With Google

 One of the most popular RSS readers comes from the big G – Google – and provides a ton of interesting and unique features.
 The only downside?
 You can’t use it when you’re offline.
 Web based RSS reader apps might be the future, but the future isn’t here yet and every now and then you need desktop alternatives for those cool online web apps.
-Desktop Google Reader is one such software.
+Desktop Google Reader [NO LONGER AVAILABLE] is one such software.

 A 6MB download, it installs in a snap without any issues.
 Do note that while the name would have you believe that Google has something to with the software, it is actually created and maintained without Google’s aid.
 It does however sync with Google’s awesome RSS Reader, and that’s about where the association ends.

 After the software is installed, go ahead and run it.
 It asks for credentials for your Google account that is associated with Google Reader.
 Once the login is successful, you are greeted by a familiar desktop email client-like interface.
 The feeds are listed on the left side, click on a feed and all the items in the feed are displayed in the top right pane.

 Clicking on any item in the top right pane opens up the complete feed content for that item in the bottom right pane.
 The interface thus is like the “List” view inside Google Reader, only you get to see the contents in the bottom right pane.